-In 2018, due to the decline in the water table in the area the WSPSD's constructed 8 new extraction wells enhance the shallow zone remedy.
-Construction activities on the raw water pipeline to connect the new wells to the existing treatment facility in conjunction with additional remedy enhancements will begin in 2023.
+In 2018, due to the decline in the water table in the area the WSPSD's constructed 8 new extraction wells to enhance the shallow zone remedy.
+Construction activities on the raw water pipeline to connect the new wells to the existing treatment facility in conjunction with additional remedy enhancements will begin in 2024 and will continue thru 2025.

-As of September 30, 2022, the WSPSD shallow zone treatment system has treated approximately 556.98 acre-feet of contaminated groundwater and has removed approximately 54.80 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.
+As of June 30, 2024, the WSPSD shallow zone treatment system has treated approximately 622 acre-feet of contaminated groundwater and has removed approximately 61 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.